ovokpus/ovokpus/README.md

     <img src="https://img.shields.io/badge/-T--SQL-blue">
     <img src="https://img.shields.io/badge/-MACHINE%20LEARING-brightgreen">
     <img src="https://img.shields.io/badge/-DATABASE%20DESIGN%20AND%20ADMINISTRATION-red">

 </div>
 <br>
 <hr>

-- 🔭 I’m currently working on implementing Computer Vision models with YOLO Object Detector and Azure OCR.
+- 🔭 I’m currently working on Platform Configuration, and Data Migration projects, implementing Telecom Charging Software Systems hosted on the Public Cloud (AWS)
-- 🌱 I’m currently learning Artificial Intelligence Engineering on Microsoft Azure, building pipelines, and Productionizing Machine Learning models.
+- 🌱 I’m currently learning Cloud Computing and Data Migration on AWS, Data Science & Engineering on Microsoft Azure, building data pipelines, and Productionizing Machine Learning models.
+- 🌱 Previously, I was working on implementing Computer Vision models with YOLO Object Detector and Azure OCR.
 - 💬 Ask me about how to pivot into a tech career
 - 📫 How to reach me: linkedin.com/in/ovokpus
 - 😄 Pronouns: He/Him

 - ## ⚡ Fun fact: I still have not yet seen "Star Wars"!
-Maybe someday, don't hold your breath.
+Maybe someday, don't hold your breath! -

 --

 - ### Find below links to some of my projects and repositories 👇.
 Hope you have a great time going through them.
-Feedback is highly appreciated.
+Feedback is highly appreciated. -